Spire Healthcare Group (LON:SPI) Shares Down 17.8% on Analyst Downgrade

-Spire Healthcare Group plc (LON:SPI – Get Free Report) shares fell 17.8% during mid-day trading on Thursday after Deutsche Bank Aktiengesellschaft lowered their price target on the stock from GBX 320 to GBX 300.
+Spire Healthcare Group plc (LON:SPI – Get Free Report)’s stock price was down 17.8% during mid-day trading on Thursday after Deutsche Bank Aktiengesellschaft lowered their price target on the stock from GBX 320 to GBX 300.
 Deutsche Bank Aktiengesellschaft currently has a buy rating on the stock.
 Spire Healthcare Group traded as low as GBX 169 ($2.18) and last traded at GBX 184.60 ($2.39).
-5,565,048 shares were traded during trading, an increase of 727% from the average session volume of 672,747 shares.
+Approximately 5,565,048 shares traded hands during mid-day trading, an increase of 727% from the average daily volume of 672,747 shares.
 The stock had previously closed at GBX 224.50 ($2.90).

 Spire Healthcare Group Trading Down 6.0 %

-Spire Healthcare Group (LON:SPI – Get Free Report) last announced its earnings results on Thursday, March 6th.
-The company reported GBX 8.80 ($0.11) EPS for the quarter.
-Spire Healthcare Group had a return on equity of 3.82% and a net margin of 1.96%.
-As a group, equities analysts predict that Spire Healthcare Group plc will post 15.6634747 earnings per share for the current fiscal year.
+Spire Healthcare Group (LON:SPI – Get Free Report) last released its quarterly earnings data on Thursday, March 6th.
+The company reported GBX 8.80 ($0.11) earnings per share for the quarter.
+Spire Healthcare Group had a net margin of 1.96% and a return on equity of 3.82%.
+As a group, sell-side analysts anticipate that Spire Healthcare Group plc will post 15.6634747 EPS for the current fiscal year.

 Spire Healthcare Group Company Profile